JuliaEarth/GeoStats.jl/docs/src/visualization.md

 ## PairPlots.jl

 The [PairPlots.jl](https://github.com/sefffal/PairPlots.jl) package
-provides the `corner` plot that can be used with any table, including tables of attributes obtained with the [`values`](@ref) function.
+provides the `pairplot` function that can be used with any table, including tables of attributes obtained with the [`values`](@ref) function.

 ## AlgebraOfGraphics.jl